Edinburgh Festivals – Dive In or Duck Out?

 [Image credit: National Museum of Scotland]

-Enjoy a unique flavour of the Fringe and explore the National Museum of Scotland after hours on Friday 12, 19 or 26 August, with each night featuring hand-picked performers, music, comedy and bars, along with entrance into their current exhibition - Celts.
-This adult-only extravaganza also offers the chance to view the museum’s ten new innovative gallery spaces showcasing fashion, design, science and tecnology.
+Enjoy a unique flavour of the Fringe and explore the National Museum of Scotland after hours on Friday 9, 16 or 23 August, with each night featuring hand-picked performers, music, comedy and bars, along with entrance into their current exhibition - Wild and Majestic: Romantic visions of Scotland.
+This adult-only extravaganza also offers the chance to view the museum’s newest galleries, featuring ancient Egypt East Asia and ceramic collections.

 Chambers Street, Edinburgh, EH1 1JF (website)